Homeschooling in the United States: Laws and regulations

-While every state has some requirements, there is great diversity in the type, number, and level of burden imposed.
+Because the Supreme Court has largely left legislation of homeschooling largely up to individual states, each state varies widely regarding the level and type of regulation.
 No two states treat homeschooling in exactly the same way.
 Generally, the burden is less in states in category one above.
 Furthermore, many states offer more than one option for homeschooling with different requirements applying to each option.

 State requirements

-Most states do not require any notice of intent.
-A few states require the filing of a notice with local school officials.
-In conformity with the general trend to ease requirements, only two states, Rhode Island and Massachusetts, still require parents to obtain approval prior to homeschooling.
-More stringent requirements even include the need to have a credentialed teacher supervise the homeschooled child's education.
+A majority of states require parents to notify either local government or the state if they intend to home school; of these, a majority require annual notification.
+Two states, Rhode Island and Massachusetts, require parents to obtain approval prior to homeschooling from their local school district.
+Some states have assessment criteria, which involve either a standardised exam or annual review of a portfolio of work.
+For instance, in Florida, parents must send in an assessment of their child's work annually; in Oregon, children must take a standardised exam at the end of 3rd, 5th, 8th, and 10th grade.
+Two states, Florida and Arizona, require notifcation to cease home schooling.

 Some states require homeschool students to be enrolled in public schools.
 Some states allow homeschool students to enroll in public schools but do not require them to do so.
 Some states prohibit homeschool students from enrolling in public schools.
 Proponents of heavier requirements argue that they are necessary for the societal goal of an educated public that is prepared to participate in democratic society.
-No scientific studies, however, indicate that heavier requirements produce better results.
-In general, standardized test scores in states with high requirements are no better than in states with lower requirements casting doubt on the wisdom of placing high requirements on homeschooling since higher requirements create higher administrative costs.